mbah14/wpm-speaking-calculator/README.md

 The following dependencies are required to run the app:

-- streamlit
+- streamlit: this is use the build the webapp
-- dotenv
+- dotenv: stored API_KEY in a secure way
-- requests
+- requests: HTTP Request

 Once the dependencies are installed, run the app using the following command: